Piyush Goyal

-Piyush Vedprakash Goyal (born 13 June 1964) is an Indian politician who is serving as Minister of Commerce and Industry since 2019.
+Piyush Vedprakash Goyal (born 13 June 1964) is an Indian politician who is serving as the 13th Minister of Commerce and Industry since 2019, also being the longest serving minister for the same.
 He also served as Minister of Textiles and Minister of Consumer Affairs, Food and Public Distribution.
 He was elevated to the Cabinet Minister position on 3 September 2017.
 Formerly a Member of Parliament for Rajya Sabha from the state of Maharashtra, he is also the former Leader of the House in Rajya Sabha.
-Goyal was elected as member of 18th Lok Sabha Representing Mumbai North Lok Sabha constituency.
+Goyal was elected as member of 18th Lok Sabha representing Mumbai North Lok Sabha constituency.
 He is married to Seema Goyal and has two children, Dhruv Goyal and Radhika Goyal.
 Goyal is the 2018 Carnot Prize Recipient for distinguished contributions to energy policy.

 Earlier, he held the post of the National Treasurer of the Bharatiya Janata Party (BJP).
 He headed the BJP's Information Communication Campaign Committee where he oversaw the publicity and advertising campaign of the party including the social media outreach for the Indian General Elections 2014.
 Goyal has also held additional charge of Minister of Finance and Corporate Affairs twice in 2018 and 2019.
 Earlier he was Minister of State (Independent Charge) for Power, Coal, New & Renewable Energy (2014–2017), and Mines (2016–17).